mohatt/gatsby-plugin-advanced-pages/README.md

 #### template
 > Type: `String` Default: `null`

 Default template to be used for pages with no `template` metadata defined.
-It could be a file name located under [`{directories.templates}`](#configuration) or a path relative to the project's directory.
+It could be a file name located under [`{directories.templates}`](#directoriestemplates) or a path relative to your project's directory.

 #### directories.templates
 > Type: `String` Default: `src/templates`